maxwells-daemons/caltech-cs11-tensorflow/README.md

 It's the difference between getting help on a mini-project to "write linear regression" by searching Stack Exchange for "how to write linear regression in TensorFlow" (bad) vs "how to do matrix multiplication in TensorFlow" (good).
 Ask me if you have questions.

-Ultimately, this is a pass-fail course and you're here to learn useful things.
+Ultimately, this is a pass-fail course and you're here to learn useful things, so only do what helps you do that.

 ## Resources:
- - Documentation:
+ - Documentation and TensorFlow resources:
-   - [Tensorflow official API](https://www.tensorflow.org/api_docs/python/): The official documentation; hard to search effectively but the individual pages are good
+   - [TensorFlow official API](https://www.tensorflow.org/api_docs/python/): The official documentation; hard to search effectively but the individual pages are good
-   - [Tensorflow official API (devdocs version)](https://devdocs.io/tensorflow~python/): An easier-to-search rehost of the official documentation, which I usually prefer to use
+   - [TensorFlow official API (devdocs version)](https://devdocs.io/tensorflow~python/): An easier-to-search rehost of the official documentation, which I usually prefer to use
-   - [Tensorflow official guide](https://www.tensorflow.org/guide/): A short, high-quality tutorial series by the TF developers
+   - [TensorFlow official guide](https://www.tensorflow.org/guide/): A short, high-quality tutorial series by the TF developers
+   - ["Tensorflow: The Confusing Parts"](https://jacobbuckman.com/post/tensorflow-the-confusing-parts-1/) is a short and very readable guide to the key abstractions behind TensorFlow
+   - ["A Practical Guide for Debugging TensorFlow Codes"](https://wookayin.github.io/tensorflow-talk-debugging/#1) is exactly what it sounds like
  - Derivatives on a computational graph:
    - [Calculus on Computational Graphs: Backpropagation](https://colah.github.io/posts/2015-08-Backprop/): Intuitively building up backpropagation on a graph from simple calculus
    - [Hacker's Guide to Neural Networks](https://karpathy.github.io/neuralnets/): The first part of this (awesome!) article explains backpropagation with examples in code and logic circuits
- - Differentiable programming concepts:
-   - [Software 2.0](https://medium.com/@karpathy/software-2-0-a64152b37c35): An ambitious piece by the director of AI at Tesla in which differential programming is the way most (all?) future software will be written
-   - [2016 Microsoft Research Slides](http://www.cs.nuim.ie/~gunes/files/Baydin-MSR-Slides-20160201.pdf): Slide deck from a research presentation contrasting automatic differentiation (AD) to differentiable programming and covering some topics in both fields
  - Machine learning:
    - [The "Deep Learning Book"](https://www.deeplearningbook.org/) is in my mind the comprehensive reference on deep learning, from ML first principles to modern approaches.
 It's a must-read for anyone wanting to seriously get into deep learning.
 And it's free!
    - [Practical Deep Learning for Coders (fast.ai)](https://www.fast.ai/) is an incredibly popular online course in deep learning.
  - Cool stuff:
    - [Neural Networks, Types, and Functional Programming](https://colah.github.io/posts/2015-09-NN-Types-FP/)